 Year 7 & 8 Technology Program

-The Technology program runs over two years providing students with the opportunity to experience a wide range of subjects in these areas.
-Students will work intensively for four periods per week in Food Technology, Materials (wood, plastic, metal) and Digital Technology for one semester in Year 7 and again for a semester in Year 8.
+The Technology program runs over two years, providing students with the opportunity to experience a wide range of subjects in these areas.
+Students will work intensively for 4 periods per week in Food Technology, Materials (wood, plastic, metal), and Digital Technology for 1 semester in Year 7 and again for 1 semester in Year 8.
 In the other semester each year, they will study the different technology subjects

 They will develop their skills using The Design Process by designing, planning, making and evaluating a variety of products.
-The course will focus on the development of both theory skills and practical skills, techniques and confidence in the use of a range of tools, and machinery.
+The course will focus on the development of both theoretical skills and practical skills, techniques and confidence in the use of a range of tools and machinery.

 Digital Technologies

-In Years 7 & 8 all students undertake Digital Technologies where they study coding, learn about programming language and explore how the internet is developed.
+In Years 7 & 8, all students undertake Digital Technologies where they study coding, learn about programming languages and explore how the internet is developed.
 This equips them with the skills to negotiate ICT throughout their life.

 Year 7 Music

-Music in Year 7 is a semester-based subject where students will be introduced to all areas of the subject.
-Students will explore the practical side of the subject by playing the drum kit, the keyboard and the guitar, learning basic coordination skills as well as mastering different songs and rhythmic patterns.
+Music in Year 7 is a semester-based subject in which students are introduced to all areas of the subject.
+Students will explore the practical side of the subject by playing the drum kit, keyboard, and guitar, learning basic coordination skills and mastering different songs and rhythmic patterns.

-Overall, the subject is to be seen as a starting point for many students to explore music as either a leisure activity or an avenue for further study and, ultimately, a career.
-Some students have the opportunity to apply for and become accepted into our Instrumental Music Program to further develop their instrumental skills and join the school band.
+Overall, the subject is intended as a starting point for many students to explore music as either a leisure activity or an avenue for further study and, ultimately, a career.
+Some students have the opportunity to apply for and become accepted into our Instrumental Music Program to develop their instrumental skills further and join the school band.

-They are made aware of the links that music has with other subjects such as graphics, Mathematics, Languages and the Arts.
+They are made aware of the links between music and other subjects such as graphics, Mathematics, Languages, and the Arts.

 Instrumental Music

 Instrumental Music tuition is available and takes place during class time.
 The fees are $125 per term (subject to change) for drums, percussion, piano, voice, violin, clarinet, flute, saxophone, trumpet, trombone, bass and guitar tuition, subject to the availability of private teachers.
 Students involved in learning a musical instrument are expected to participate in ensemble practice and performances.
-Some instruments are available for use during lessons at school although it is desirable for students to obtain their own instruments.
+Some instruments are available for use during lessons at school, though it is desirable for students to obtain their own.

 Year 8 Drama